Jennifer James 101 on Menaul

-In 2010 and 2011, Jennifer James was nominated by the James Beard Foundation as best chef in the southwest, a validation of her place among the nation’s elite chefs.
+In 2010, 2011, 2012, 2013 and 2014 (five consecutive years) Jennifer James was nominated by the James Beard Foundation as best chef in the southwest, a validation of her place among the nation’s elite chefs.
 A James Beard Award signifies the pinnacle of achievement in the culinary world and is widely regarded as its equivalent of an Academy Award.
 It’s quite likely the other nominees weren’t self-taught as Jennifer was.
 Spending her childhood on a farm in Illinois had a profound influence that permeates her philosophies on fresh, farm to table ingredients.

 Large family dinners also engendered an appreciation for community, the sharing of food.
 In her fabulous tome, An Alphabet for Gourmets, M. F. K. Fisher wrote “Sharing food with another human being is an intimate act that should not be indulged in lightly.”
 Jennifer’s restaurants have cultivated that spirit.
 At Graze, diners would order several different appetizer-sized small plates and share them among the table, a practice encouraged and facilitated.